cslev/ovs_sfc/README.md

 ```
 <user>: dig index.hu
 ```
-As you can see, nothing really happens at the `user` because the queries for that domain are not forwarded at all.
+As you can see, nothing really happens at `user` because the queries for that domain are dropped at `filter`.

 Take a look at the output at `filter`:
 ```